saidegala/Elevatelabs/Task_04_firewal/readme.md

 # 🔥 Task 4 – Firewall Configuration on Windows

-Hey there!
 This is my documentation for Task 4 where I worked on Windows Firewall.
-The goal was to learn how to create, test, and remove custom firewall rules — all without breaking the system 😅.
+The goal was to learn how to create, test, and remove custom firewall rules
+— all without breaking the system 😅.
 I’ve written down every step I followed in a way that made sense to me.

 ---